Operations App

 validity, publication invariants) lives in

 spectral.worldsorspectral.platform. - Operator-state only.
-Persistence is in-flight tasks, agent conversation memory, and UI-ephemeral selections — not domain data.
+Persistence is in-flight tasks and UI-ephemeral selections — not domain data.

 See Architecture for the three-context topology that the Operations app composes over.